pattyomar/Data-science-codes/README.md

 # Beginner
-Compilation of beginner projects I'm using to learn data science
+Compilation of beginner projects in Data Science